 4.6 Adverse reactions

 Mouth pain, flaccid lower lip, swelling of the muzzle, hypersalivation and anorexia have been observed in rare cases.
-Ataxia has been reported on rare occasions, lethargy and tremor in very rare cases.
+Ataxia has been reported on rare occasions and lethargy in very rare cases.
 These adverse effects are transient and disappear spontaneously.